St Mary Magdalene's Church, Battlefield: Abolition of chantries and colleges

-An act of 1545 gave all colleges, free chapels and chantries to the king and commissioners were sent to inspect and report on them, issuing a certificate afterwards.
+The Dissolution of Colleges Act 1545 gave all colleges, free chapels and chantries to the king and commissioners were sent to inspect and report on them, issuing a certificate afterwards.
 In 1546 the financial position of Battlefield was found to be broadly similar to that in Valor Ecclesiasticus.
 However, the warden, John Hussey, had a salary of £20 19s.
 5d., considerably less than a decade earlier, as it was calculated as the surplus remaining after the work of the college had been discharged – essentially the operating profit of the chantry.
 The "five brethren" were still on salaries of 106s.
 8d. or eight marks apiece.
 The certificate made clear that Battlefield was not, in fact, the parish church but was "wythin the paryshe of Adbryghton Hussie."

-However, the college and most others were not actually dissolved at this point and a new Chantries Act was passed in 1547, the first year of the reign of Edward VI.
+However, the college and most others were not actually dissolved at this point and a new Dissolution of Colleges Act 1547 was passed in 1547, the first year of the reign of Edward VI.
 A further inspection and certification followed, pending dissolution.
 Contrary to the previous inspection, this asserted that Battlefield was a parish church and it had 100 people in "necessitye of a Curate."
 John Hussey's salary had contracted a little further, to £19 6s. and he was recorded as 40 years of age and in possession of another living.
 However, the certificate for St Chad's Church, Shrewsbury, where he held a prebend worth 7s.
 2d. showed him as 36 years old and his other living, i.e. Battlefield, as paying only £13 6s.
 8d.: unexplained discrepancies.
 The other chaplains' incomes had not changed.
 Only four were named: John Parson (aged 92), Roger Mosse (aged 50), John Buttrye (aged 40) and Edward Shord (aged 60).
 The college had devoted no money to preachers, schools or to the poor in that year.

 It appears that Battlefield College was closed early in 1548 and a pension of 20 marks was granted to Hussey in June.
 The church became the parish church of Albright Hussey.
 The second certificate had commented that Edward Shord "serveth the Cure."
 After the dissolution, he was retained as curate of the parish church on a salary of £5.
 When the collector or bailiff, John Cupper or Cowper, reported on his work, subsequently, he noted that Shord had been allocated a room called the Curate Chamber, worth 2s.
 4d., for which no rent had been paid.